dkharazi/notes/content/notes/unsupervised_learning/similarity_measures.md

 - Where $\Vert a \Vert = \sqrt{\sum a^{2}}$
 - Where $\Vert b \Vert = \sqrt{\sum b^{2}}$

+### Hellinger Distance
+- The hellinger distance is used to quantify the similarity between two probability distributions
+- The hellinger distance is a probabilistic analog of the euclidean distance
+- Given two probability distributions $P$ and $Q$, the hellinger distance is defined as:

+$$ h(P,Q) = \frac{1}{\sqrt{2}} \Vert \sqrt{P} - \sqrt{Q} \Vert_{2} $$

+- The hellinger distance is useful when quantifying the difference between two probability distributions
+- For example, let's say we're estimating a distribution for users and a distribution for non-users of a service
+- If the hellinger distance is small between those groups for some features, then those features are not statistically useful for segmentation
+- The wasserstein metric is becoming a more preferred metric for measuring the similarity between two probability distributions

 ### Use-Cases for Euclidean Distance, Manhattan Distance, and Cosine Distance
 - The euclidean disance is represented as a distance in the physical world, which is a natural notion of distance
 - The euclidean distance is frequently used for finding the nearest hospital for emergency helicopter flights